 On Robust Inference in Time Series Regression

-Least squares regression with heteroskedasticity and autocorrelation consistent (HAC) standard errors has proved very useful in cross section environments.
-However, several major difficulties, which are generally overlooked, must be confronted when transferring the HAC estimation technology to time series environments.
-First, most economic time series have strong autocorrelation, which renders HAC regression parameter estimates highly inef-ficient.
-Second, strong autocorrelation similarly renders HAC conditional predictions highly inefficient.
-Finally, the structure of most popular HAC estimators is ill-suited to capture the autoregressive autocorrelation typically present in economic time series, which produces large size distortions and reduced power in hypothesis testing, in all but the largest sample sizes.
-We show that all three problems are largely avoided by the use of a simple dynamic regression (DynReg), which is easily implemented and also avoids possible problems concerning strong exogeneity.
-We demonstrate the advantages of DynReg with detailed simulations covering a range of practical issues.
+Least squares regression with heteroskedasticity consistent standard errors (“OLS-HC regression”) has proved very useful in cross section environments.
+However, several major difficulties, which are generally overlooked, must be confronted when transferring the HC technology to time series environments via heteroskedasticity and autocorrelation consistent standard errors (“OLS-HAC regression”).
+First, in plausible time-series environments, OLS parameter estimates can be inconsistent, so that OLS-HAC inference fails even asymptotically.
+Second, most economic time series have autocorrelation, which renders OLS parameter estimates inefficient.
+Third, autocorrelation similarly renders conditional predictions based on OLS parameter estimates inefficient.
+Finally, the structure of popular HAC covariance matrix estimators is ill-suited for capturing the autoregressive autocorrelation typically present in economic time series, which produces large size distortions and reduced power in HAC-based hypothesis testing, in all but the largest samples.
+We show that all four problems are largely avoided by the use of a simple and easily-implemented dynamic regression procedure, which we call DURBIN.
+We demonstrate the advantages of DURBIN with detailed simulations covering a range of practical issues.